 10.)
 Gently massage the dog’s throat to help them swallow excess phlegm.
 Be sure that you’re not forcing anything out of your dog’s mouth.

 11.)
 If you suspect an infection, provide your furry friend with a non-prescription antibiotic for dogs.
-There are plenty of options to choose from in the market, so it should be a cinch finding one that will work for your dog;
+There are plenty of options to choose from in the market, so it should be a cinch to find one that will work for your dog;

 12.)
 Apply a cool compress on the dog’s face and neck to relieve pain and inflammation.
 You can also place a humidifier near their sleeping area to add moisture back into the air.